99nakamoto/roku-app-charlie-chaplin/README.md

 A manual way to do this, is to:

-1. log into 45.55.239.146 which is my personal server
+1. log into my personal server

 1. locate your www folder and open up sample.json

     sudo vi /var/www/html/sample.json

 1. update this file like this:

   paste your json file in the middle

     {"Videos":
     [your output.json here]